 Scott was honored to be the Cultural Ambassador to Argentina by the US Department of State.
 He toured the schools to teach kids to dream by using his trip around the world on a bicycle as an example.
-And together they created the Spanish edition of “Falling Uphill” will all new illustrations.
+And together they created the Spanish edition of “Falling Uphill: The Secret of Life” with all-new illustrations.
 2000 copies were given away.

 The Spanish edition of my “Falling Uphill” kids book “Cayendo Hacia Arriba” is being used by the Peace Corp in Paraguay to teach kids how to read and dream.

 Pictured below are the students from Argentina holding their certificates of achievements and their copy of “Cayendo Hacia Arriba” the book that we created together.
 In my opinion, the celebration of the book is the most important step.
 It helps the students realize their purpose in life, take a step of action with their passion

 The Making of “Cayendo Hacia Arriba: El Secreto De La Vida” Here is the fifth and final and my favorite video from my trip to Argentina as the Cultural Ambassador.
 Here we have the real Ambassador to Argentina, Vilma Martinez, and the Deputy Ambassador, Jefferson Brown, along with the women who made it all happen,

 U.S. Embassy Deputy Chief Mr. Brown presented the governor Chaco in Argentina with gift copies of the book “Cayendo Hacia Arriba” by Scott Stoll, illustrated by primary school students from the provinces of Chaco, Corrientes and Buenos Aires.